craigiswayne/craigiswayne.github.com/_posts/2020-06-06-style-lint.md

 Managing and maintaining stylesheets can become daunting especially for large files.

-The following is a script i use to lint my `*.scss` files
+The following is a script i use to lint my stylesheets.

+This helps maintain an uniform coding standard across my stylesheets.

 ### Installation